The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 Provided Photo One of the cellphone pictures from the Delphi murders depicts the suspect walking down the railroad bridge toward Abby Williams and Libby German.

 “We don’t know how far this person or persons might have walked through that area.
 They may have dropped something in that area, so we combed the area,” said Sgt.
-Kim Riley with the Indiana State Police.
+Kim Riley of the Indiana State Police.

 The second piece of evidence is a short audio clip which was also found on Libby’s phone.
 The clip reveals a man’s voice commanding someone “down the hill.”
 Authorities believe the photo and the voice belong to their only suspect in the Delphi murders.